General, VHD and VHDX: What's the difference?

 The three types are not much different in actual experience.

-In the test of the disk performance of these three types, it is found that there is basically no difference in speed.
+The test of disk performance for these three types revealed that there is essentially no difference in speed.

 You can choose one type based on your personal preferences.